Josh Rojas Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in the league.
+- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.

-- The Angels have a 4.46 team ERA that ranks 19th across all MLB pitching staffs.
+- The Angels have the 20th-ranked team ERA across all league pitching staffs (4.49).

-- Angels pitchers combine to rank 23rd in baseball in home runs given up (136 total, 1.2 per game).
+- Angels pitchers combine to rank 25th in baseball in home runs surrendered (142 total, 1.3 per game).

+- Silseth gets the start for the Angels, his fourth of the season.
+He is 3-1 with a 3.99 ERA and 29 strikeouts in 29 1/3 innings pitched.

-- His most recent appearance came on Thursday against the Detroit Tigers, when the right-hander tossed nine scoreless innings while giving up only one hit.
+- In his most recent outing on Monday against the Atlanta Braves, the right-hander tossed five innings, giving up one earned run while surrendering three hits.

+- In 11 games this season, the 23-year-old has a 3.99 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .220 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.